neuroinformatics-unit/software-skills/docs/source/courses/HPC-linux.md

 - Overview of the SWC/GCNU HPC system
 - SLURM job scheduler
 - How to login
-- Understanding the archiecture of thesystem
+- Understanding the architecture of the system
 - Storage mounts
 - `sinfo`, `squeue`
 - Interactive jobs